wasmerio/wasmer.io/_posts/is-not-about-wasm-is-about-what-you-can-build-with-it.md

 After analyzing the whole GraphQL ecosystem, I realized that the same process was repeated N+1 times in different languages (_bonus points if you got the [dataloader reference](https://github.com/graphql/dataloader)!_): GraphQL-Go, Juniper/GraphQL-Rust, GraphQL ruby, … they all were porting the JS reference API to different languages!

-So I thought Wasm could solve this use problem way more elegantly: one universal library that can be used in any programming language (**_here we go: Wasmer first product use case!_**).
+So I thought WebAssembly could solve this use problem way more elegantly: one universal library that can be used in any programming language (**_here we go: Wasmer first product use case!_**).

 However, as I dug more and more on the ecosystem I realized that Wasm could become way more powerful than what I initially thought: once you remove the barriers for running software anywhere, all software ecosystems just suddenly become part of your arena.